Oakmont High School

 - Teachers should be diligent in taking attendance and marking students who are tardy.

 - Administrators will monitor students who are tardy.
 Parents will be informed via regular mail after three tardies.
-Tardies will be tracked by Debbie Sanders and Kim Jones.
+Tardies will be tracked by Debbie Sanders and Sandra Lightfoot.
 Tardy reports are run every Wednesday.

 - Upon 6th tardy (total tardies in all periods), students will be called up to an Assistant Principal’s office and assigned a detention.
-Parents will be contacted by the Assistant Principal.
+Parents will be contacted by school messenger.
+Students will have one week to serve detention.
+If a student does not report to detention, they may be suspended or be assigned work service.

 - Upon 7th tardy (in any period or combination), student will be assigned to the Principal’s No-Go List.
 These students will not be allowed to participate in athletics and/or extra-curricular events for one week.
 This includes all practices.